Kobe Luminarie

 When

-The Kobe Luminarie is held over two weeks, from late January to early February.
-This year, the event runs from January 24 to February 2.
+• The Kobe Luminarie runs for two weeks, from late January to early February.
+This year, it takes place from January 24 to February 2.

 Getting there